hardeep74644/Library-Room-Booking-App/FIREBASE_RULES_UPDATE.md

 ## Testing After Deployment
 1. Wait 30-60 seconds after deploying the rules
+2. Try cancelling a booking from the student dashboard
-2. Try deleting a user from the admin dashboard
+3. Try deleting a user from the admin dashboard
+4. **NEW**: Create a booking for a past time slot and refresh the dashboard to see it auto-complete
+5. **NEW**: Verify that students can book again after their previous booking auto-completes
-3. Check the browser console (F12) for any error messages
+6. Check the browser console (F12) for any error messages
-4. The delete operation should now work successfully
+7. All operations should now work successfully

 ## What These Rules Allow

+### Students:
-- **Students**: Can only read/create their own user document
+- Read/create their own user documents
+- Read/create/delete their own bookings
+- **NEW**: Update their own bookings to cancel or complete them
+- **AUTOMATIC**: Past bookings are automatically marked as completed

+### Librarians:
+- Full access to all collections (read/write/update/delete)
-- **Librarians**: Can read all users, update user data, and delete users
+- Manage all bookings and users
+- Create and manage rooms

+### Security:
-- **Security**: Prevents unauthorized access and modifications
+- Prevents unauthorized access and modifications
+- Students can only cancel or complete their own bookings
+- All other booking updates require librarian permissions
+- **AUTOMATIC**: Expired bookings are auto-completed when dashboard loads

+## New Feature: Automatic Booking Completion

+### How it works:
+1. When a student loads their dashboard, the system checks all active bookings
+2. If a booking's end time has passed, it's automatically marked as "completed"
+3. Students can then make new bookings (since they no longer have "active" bookings)
+4. Completed bookings appear in the booking history with proper status

+### Benefits:
+- **No manual intervention needed** - bookings complete automatically
+- **Students can book again** immediately after their previous booking expires
+- **Clean data management** - clear distinction between active, cancelled, and completed bookings
+- **Better user experience** - no confusion about booking availability

 ---

-**Note**: Make sure to deploy these rules to Firebase before testing the delete functionality!
+**⚠️ IMPORTANT**: Make sure to deploy these updated rules to Firebase before testing the cancellation functionality!